Motor Carrier Concerns About Transportation Problems In Oregon

 The data analysis compared median and 85th percentile speeds in the baseline and enhanced enforcement conditions.
 Baseline and enhanced enforcement data were also compared for the percent of vehicles traveling over the posted speed at each site.
 The findings showed that enhanced patrols resulted in small but statistically significant reductions in speed at most of the test sites.
 Both median and 85th percentile speeds were significantly higher than posted speeds at all of the study sites in both the baseline and the enhanced enforcement conditions.

-Evaluation of Oregon Dept. of Trans.
-Project Delivery - Lit.
-Review & DOT Survey
+Evaluation of Oregon Department of Transportation Project Delivery - Literature Review & DOT Survey

 Back to Top

 This report summarizes a review of literature regarding outsourcing by Departments of Transportation (DOT), with particular emphasis on outsourcing of project delivery, and on performance measures for project delivery.
 The report also summarizes information obtained from a brief e-mail survey of the 50 US DOTs, and a follow-up detailed questionnaire survey and telephone interviews.
 The information in this report lays the groundwork for comparative evaluation, over a three-year period, of projects delivered by the Oregon Department of Transportation using insourced design-bid-build, outsourced design-bid-build, and design-build.
 The results of this analysis and the proposed guidelines for selecting project delivery methods for specific projects will be included in the final report in 2006.

 Washing Bridges to Reduce Chloride - Interim Report

 Chloride ions are known to promote the corrosion of steel in reinforced concrete.
 This project was undertaken to investigate the efficacy of washing, to reduce chloride content and chloride ion uptake.
 The project consists of a laboratory and an field component over a period of four years.